Skip to content

 Rise in Suicide Affecting AANHPI Groups

 Gun violence—in any form—against AANHPI communities demands recognition and solutions.
 Tragic mass shootings deserve attention when it comes to gun violence against AANHPI communities.
 It is equally important to know that the majority of gun deaths among U.S. AANHPI populations are by firearm suicide.2Centers for Disease Control and Prevention, National Center for Health Statistics.
 WONDER Online Database, Underlying Cause of Death.
 A yearly average was developed using four years of the most recent available data: 2018 to 2022.
 Asian/Pacific Islander defined as non-Latinx origin.
-Nearly 350 AANHPI people die by gun suicide each year.
-Young Asians and Pacific Islanders have the second-fastest growing firearm suicide rate of any racial or ethnic group.3Everytown analysis of CDC, WONDER, Underlying Cause of Death.
-Rate percentage change: 2012 to 2021.
-Ages 10–24.
-AIAN, API, Black and white are defined as non-Latinx origin.
+Nearly 390 AANHPI people die by gun suicide each year.
+Young Asians and Pacific Islanders have the second-fastest growing firearm suicide rate of any racial or ethnic group.3Everytown Research analysis of Centers for Disease Control and Prevention, National Center for Health Statistics.
+WONDER Online Database, Provisional Mortality Statistics, Multiple Cause of Death (accessed January 20, 2025).
+Average: 2019 to 2023.
+Asian/Native Hawaiian/Pacific Islander defined as non-Latinx origin.
 Among veterans, AANHPI individuals have seen the highest increases in rate of suicide.

 AANHPI Community Support for Gun Violence Prevention Measures